offenesdresden/dvbjs/README.md

 }]
 ```

-### Other stuff
+### Misc

 By the way, stop names in queries are very forgiving.
-As long as the server sees it as a unique hit, it'll work.
-'Helmholtzstraße' finds the same data as 'helmholtzstrasse', 'Nürnberger Platz' = 'nuernbergerplatz' etc.
+As long as the server sees it as an unique hit, it'll work.
+'Helmholtzstraße' finds the same data as 'helmholtzstrasse', 'Nürnberger Platz' as 'nuernbergerplatz' etc.

 One last note, be sure not to run whatever it is you're building from inside the network of the TU Dresden (at least as far as I can tell).
 Calls to everything but `dvb.monitor()` will time out.
-If I could tell you why their site won't give me much info from inside eduroam I would.
+If I could tell you why their site won't give me much info from inside eduroam, I would.